another2020githubuser/thepyphone/README.md

 Notes <br />
 * I am a color blind engineer with minimal gui/video skills.
 I build rock solid stuff that works forever, but I'm not great at making it pretty.
 Please be kind :)
 * No audio (yet) on any of these videos.
-* All these demos use live phone numbers, so I blanked out the phone number so I don't dox myself.
+* All these demos use live phone numbers, so I blanked out the phone numbers so I don't dox myself.

 | Task | Link |
 | --- | --- |